docker/compose/docs/wordpress.md

 ### Build the project

-With those four files in place, run `docker-compose up` inside your Wordpress directory and it'll pull and build the needed images, and then start the web and database containers.
+With those four files in place, run `docker-compose up` inside your WordPress directory and it'll pull and build the needed images, and then start the web and database containers.
 If you're using [Docker Machine](https://docs.docker.com/machine), then `docker-machine ip MACHINE_VM` gives you the machine address and you can open `http://MACHINE_VM_IP:8000` in a browser.